Rhoda Roberts: Career

-Roberts was appointed head of Indigenous programming at the Sydney Opera House in 2012, a job which was created for her.
+Having been a trustee of the Sydney Opera House from 1998 until 2006, Roberts was appointed head of Indigenous programming there in 2012, a job which was created for her.
 She held the position until March 2021.
-During her tenure there, she presented the weekly national program Deadly Voices from the House, which included live talks and a monthly podcast.
+During her tenure there, in 2014 she established Homeground, an annual free outdoor festival featuring Indigenous music, dance, and culture.
+Roberts presented the weekly national program Deadly Voices from the House, which included live talks and a monthly podcast.
+In 2016 she oversaw Songlines, when the roof was lit up with Indigenous artwork, and on the eve of NAIDOC Week in 2018, one side of the Opera House was lit with art, as part of the daily "Badu Gili" projections.